MukundShankar-dev/Confidence-Probes-For-LMs/README.md

 ## Run
 1. Prepare data using `python scripts/prepare_data.py --config configs/default.yaml`
 2. Prepare model using `python scripts/prepare_model.py --model-id=...`.
 Here, `model-id` must be in `[meta-llama/Meta-Llama-3.1-8B-Instruct, google/gemma-3-12b-it, Qwen/Qwen2.5-7B-Instruct]`.
 You may need to log into huggingface CLI.

+NOTE: STEPS 2-4 ARE OPTIONAL.
+SKIP TO 6 IF YOU WANT.

 2. Baseline.
 The commands to run the baseline are below.
 Fix num shards to 1 and shard_id to 0 if running on single machine.
 ```
 python -m scripts.run_baseline \